2BlackCoffees/revenger/README.md

 ## Usage
 ```
-./py2plantuml.sh -h
+./revenger.sh -h

-py2plantuml.sh [ -i | --from_dir ]   Mandatory: Where the source files are located.
+revenger.sh [ -i | --from_dir ]   Mandatory: Where the source files are located.
                [ -o | --out_dir ]    Mandatory: Where to store the puml and svg files
                [ --init ]                       Run update on python dependencies (Run it at least the first time)
                [ -d | --plantuml_install ]      Install plantuml (not graphviz however, you will have to install it yourself)